theolivenbaum/resin/README.md

 # Resin
 Resin is a auto-indexing document-based search engine with querying support for term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.

+Resin is the core component of [ansear.ch](http://ansear.ch), a free, open and anonymous web search engine.

 ## Auto-indexing
 Auto-indexing refers to storing and indexing a document being one and the same operation.